 The Falk College’s Department of Human Development & Family Science at Syracuse University prepares students to work in specific settings, providing a solid foundation of children and families across the life span through a bachelor or master of science degree.
 Students will learn about the social, emotional, and physical development of children while studying relationships within families and in other social contexts, such as schools, workplaces and faith communities.
-When considering a career path in Human Development & Family Science-related fields, the following information is helpful:
+When considering a career path in Human Development and Family Science-related fields, the following information is helpful:

 - A bachelor’s degree is sufficient for entry-level positions.

 - Advanced degrees are essential for clinical and therapeutic counseling positions, education/special education.

 - A master’s degree or Ph.D. is often needed for administrative and supervisory positions.

 - A Ph.D. is required for college teaching and advanced research positions, as well as education-focused careers (i.e., teacher, speech pathologist).

 - Additional or specialized training may qualify you for higher paying, more responsible positions.

 Upon completing the Inclusive Early Childhood Special Education, B.S. program, you will have a minimum of eight field experiences and will be familiar with a variety of ages, schools, and models of inclusive early childhood classrooms.
 You are prepared to assume such professional positions as:

 - Public school teacher in kindergarten or the early primary grades